 The ultimate goal of this shift – to a 5-quarter rolling forecast, the most common example – is to replace entirely the painful and time-consuming annual budget process.
 Companies who have changed their budgeting process to a rolling forecast have seen not only increased forecasting accuracy but higher revenue growth as a result.

 To incentivize the shift from a static budget to rolling forecast, many of these companies are also beginning to tie budget managers’ compensation directly to the accuracy of their forecasts.
 Doing so discourages end-of-year spending sprees, overestimating costs to come in under budget and other ways to game the budgeting process; it’s also shows business managers how their contributions match up directly with the company’s strategic goals.

-With the right FP&A software, dynamic forecasts can link directly to different departments software systems, continuously capturing data recognize coming trends earlier than the competition.
+With the right FP&A software, dynamic forecasts can link directly to different departments' software systems and continuously capture data in order to recognize important trends.
 From here, forward-thinking finance teams can create scenario and “what-if” models to determine the impact of shifting resources and spend allocations, or changing market conditions (such as currency and interest rate movements, new competitive threats or opportunities) on overall business performance.